 The spray can irritate the nose, eyes, and throat, so it may not be suitable for people with allergies or sinus infections.
 Most people, however, can tolerate the side effects, which usually go away within the first few days.

-Electronic cigarettes (E-Cigarettes).
-Electronic cigarettes are cigarette-, cigar-, or pipe-shaped devices that deliver nicotine or other substances in the form of a vapor.
-Electronic cigarettes are marketed as quit-smoking aids because they are designed to give the feeling of smoking without actually lighting up.
+E-cigarettes are battery operated devices of various shapes that deliver nicotine and other substances in the form of a vapor.
+Many e-cigarettes are marketed as quit-smoking aids because they are designed to give the feeling of smoking without actually lighting up.
+The chemicals and substances in e-cigarettes vary, and labeling is often inconsistent.

 Facts about Nicotine Replacement Therapy:

-Side Effects.
-Side effects of any nicotine replacement product may include headaches, nausea, and other gastrointestinal problems.
+Besides nicotine dependence, side effects of any nicotine replacement product may include headaches, nausea, and other gastrointestinal problems.
 People often experience sleeplessness in the first few days, particularly with the patch, but the insomnia usually passes.
-Patients using very high doses of nicotine are more likely to have symptoms.
+People using very high doses of nicotine are more likely to have symptoms.
 Reducing the dose can prevent these symptoms.

 Antidepressants for Smoking Cessation